Skip to navigation Skip to content

 • be a holder of certain temporary visas that qualify customers for some payments

-In certain circumstances a customer must also satisfy the Newly Arrived Resident’s Waiting Period (NARWP), exemptions apply.
+In certain circumstances a customer must also satisfy the Newly Arrived Resident's Waiting Period (NARWP) or have an exemption.

 Residence requirements for Family Tax Benefit